shreyashguptas/shreyashguptas/README.md

 # Brain Neurons training Machine Neurons

-## Building in public.
-Obsessed with understanding how technology, business, economics, history and politics shape our world.
+Building in public.
+Obsessed with understanding how technology, business, economics, history, and politics shape our world.
 Everything else is background noise.

 ## Current Projects
 **Active Builds:**